oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/intro.md

 The commutative algebra part of OSCAR provides functionality for dealing with

 - multivariate polynomial rings and their ideals,
-- quotients of multivariate polynomial rings by ideals, as well as ideals of such quotients,
+- quotients of multivariate polynomial rings modulo ideals and ideals of such quotients,
-- localizations of the above rings and their ideals, and
+- localizations of the above rings and ideals of such localizations, and
 - modules over all rings above.

+We use *affine algebra* as a synonym for *quotient ring of a multivariate polynomial ring modulo an ideal*.

 !!! note
     Fundamental to most functions described below is the concept of *standard bases*.
 Each such basis